nanoc/nanoc.app/content/docs/tutorial.md

 Created a blank nanoc site at 'tutorial'.
 Enjoy!
 <span class="prompt">%</span> </pre>

-The nanoc-powered site named `tutorial` has now been created.
-Go into the directory and list the files there.
-You should see something like this:

-<pre title="Getting the contents of the new site directory"><span class="prompt">%</span> <kbd>cd tutorial</kbd>
-<span class="prompt">tutorial%</span> <kbd>ls -l</kbd>
-total 24
--rw-r--r--  1 ddfreyne  staff   22 Feb 17 14:44 Rakefile
--rw-r--r--  1 ddfreyne  staff  692 Feb 17 14:44 Rules
--rw-r--r--  1 ddfreyne  staff  100 Feb 17 14:44 nanoc.yaml
-drwxr-xr-x  4 ddfreyne  staff  136 Feb 17 14:44 content
-drwxr-xr-x  3 ddfreyne  staff  102 Feb 17 14:44 layouts
-drwxr-xr-x  3 ddfreyne  staff  102 Feb 17 14:44 lib
-drwxr-xr-x  2 ddfreyne  staff   68 Feb 17 14:44 output
-<span class="prompt">tutorial%</span> </pre>

-What all those files and directories are for will all become clear soon.
+A nanoc-powered site is a directory with a specific structure.
+The newly generated `tutorial` directory has a handful of different files and directories:

+`nanoc.yaml`
+: The YAML file that contains site-wide configuration details.

+`Rules`
+: The Ruby file that describes how pages and assets will be processed.

+`content/`
+: The directory in which pages and assets go.

+`layouts/`
+: The directory that contains layouts, which define the look-and-feel of the site.

+`lib/`
+: The directory that contains custom Ruby code.

+We’ll revisit all of these later on in the tutorial.

 Compiling the Site
 ------------------

-Before doing anything else, make sure the current working directory is the site you just created.
-All nanoc commands, except for <kbd>create-site</kbd>, require the current working directory to be a nanoc site.
-So, if you haven’t done it before:
+All nanoc commands, except for `create-site`, require the current working directory to be a nanoc site. <kbd>cd</kbd> into the `tutorial` directory, if you haven’t yet done so:

-<pre title="Going into the site directory"><span class="prompt">%</span> <kbd>cd tutorial</kbd>
+<pre><span class="prompt">%</span> <kbd>cd tutorial</kbd>
 <span class="prompt">tutorial%</span></pre>

-Every new nanoc site already has a bit of content.
-It comes with one simple page with some simple "getting started" instructions.
-Before you can view the site, it needs to be compiled.
-To compile the site, do this:
+Every new nanoc site comes with one simple page, `content/index.html`.
+The content of this page is only a HTML snippet rather than a full HTML file.
+To generate the full HTML file, compile the site by running <kbd>nanoc</kbd>:

-<pre title="Compiling the new site"><span class="prompt">tutorial%</span> <kbd>nanoc compile</kbd></pre>

-Or, if you want it short, just type <kbd>nanoc</kbd>:

-<pre title="Compiling the new site"><span class="prompt">tutorial%</span> <kbd>nanoc</kbd></pre>
+<pre><span class="prompt">tutorial%</span> <kbd>nanoc</kbd></pre>

-This is what’ll appear in the terminal while nanoc is compiling:
+You can also type `nanoc compile`, for which `nanoc` is a shorthand.

+nanoc will tell what is happening during the compilation process:

-<pre title="Compiling the new site (with command output)"><span class="prompt">tutorial%</span> <kbd>nanoc compile</kbd>
+<pre><span class="prompt">tutorial%</span> <kbd>nanoc compile</kbd>
 Loading site data…
 Compiling site…
       <span class="log-create">create</span>  [0.01s] output/index.html